-Overlook Medical Center’s vascular lab is helping pioneer the diagnosis and treatment of fatty liver disease.
-Through a combination of FibroScan® (transient elastography) and portal duplex ultrasound, the team at Overlook Medical Center can identify fatty liver disease in its earliest stages aiding physicians treatment plans.
+Overlook Medical Center’s vascular lab has helped pioneer the diagnosis and treatment of fatty liver disease using a combination of FibroScan® (transient elastography) and portal duplex ultrasound.
+The Vascular team at Overlook Medical Center can identify fatty liver disease in its earliest stages aiding physician’s treatment plans.

 As Clifford Sales MD, Medical Director of vascular lab and Chief of Vascular Surgery at Overlook Medical Center, explains , "A portal duplex with elastography exam uses ultrasound technology in innovative ways to create a comprehensive, non-invasive test of the function of the liver and surrounding vasculature."